sonapraneeth-a/sonapraneeth-gatsby-themes/ISSUES.md

 - @sonapraneeth/gatsby-theme-bio

   - [x] warn Deprecation warning - adding inferred resolver for field AuthorInfo.cover.
 In Gatsby v3, only fields with an explicit directive/extension will get a.
 (Fixed in [#41dc899](https://github.com/sonapraneeth-a/gatsby-dev-themes/commit/41dc8991a92a1b478b4ebbd8aeaa6166853d631d))
+  - [ ] Avoid crashing of app due to non-working of static graphql queries

 - @sonapraneeth/gatsby-theme-project